ncatlab/nlab-content/pages/7673.md

 The initial category with families was constructed in

+* Simon Castellan, Dependent type theory as the initial category with families ([PDF](http://iso.mor.phis.me/archives/2011-2012/stage-2012-goteburg/report.pdf))

+It was formalized in inside type theory with set quotients of [[higher inductive types]] in:

 * [[Thorsten Altenkirch]], Ambrus Kaposi, _Type Theory in Type Theory using Quotient Inductive Types_, (2015) ([pdf](http://www.cs.nott.ac.uk/~txa/publ/tt-in-tt.pdf)), ([formalisation in Adga](https://bitbucket.org/akaposi/tt-in-tt)).
 {#AltKap2015}

-inside type theory with set quotients of [[higher inductive types]].

 Contextual categories are defined in